AdemOzcelik/ship_detection/README.md

 # Ship Detection from Satellite Imagery
-## 4th Place – Data-Driven Science Satellite Ship Detection Competition on HuggingFace
+## 4th Place – Data-Driven Satellite Ship Detection Competition on HuggingFace

-This repository contains my solution that ranked 4th in the Satellite Ship Detection competition organized by DataDriven.
+This repository contains my solution that ranked 4th in the Satellite Ship Detection competition organized by Data-Driven Science.
 The challenge involved detecting ships in satellite images of varying formats, resolutions, and aspect ratios, requiring a robust and adaptive object detection pipeline.

 The model achieves stable performance across heterogeneous satellite imagery thanks to custom preprocessing, scale-aware augmentations, and an optimized inference workflow.